sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 \mathbf{y} \sim \mathrm{MvNormal}\left(\mathbf{X}\beta, \mathbf{A}\sigma^2_\mathrm{A} + \mathbf{I}\sigma^2_\mathrm{E}\right)
 $$

-And that’s it.
+And that’s it!
 In a future post, I will describe how to fit this model to data.